 Mississippi History Day

 National History Day is a nationwide competition that encourages middle and high school students to creatively develop original historical research based around an annual theme.
-The 2019 theme is Triumph and Tragedy in History.
+The 2020 theme is Breaking Barriers in History.

-The Mississippi History Day state contest will be Saturday, March 23, 2019, in the University of Southern Mississippi’s Liberal Arts Building.
-Registration is $30 per student and includes a t-shirt and button.
+The Mississippi History Day state contest will be held in March 2020 in the University of Southern Mississippi’s Liberal Arts Building.
 First and second place winners receive the opportunity to compete at the National Contest in College Park, Maryland.
 Third place finishers serve as alternates for the contest.
 There are also numerous special awards that give cash prizes for projects falling within specific guidelines.

 The Mississippi Department of Archives and History serves as Mississippi History Day’s sponsor in conjunction with the University of Southern Mississippi.